cychitivav/fastapi-course/README.md

 ### Authentication
 #### Token
 The token authentication is used to authenticate the user.
+It is possible to use `jwt` or `oauth2` in order to authenticate the user.